MDAnalysis/UserGuide/doc/source/contributing_code.rst

       Don't assume that you get nice line breaks or formatting, write your text in full sentences that can be read as a paragraph.

-**Deprecations** (features that are not any longer recommended for use and that will be removed in future releases) are indicated by the `deprecated`_ directive
+**Deprecations** (features that are not any longer recommended for use and that will be removed in future releases) are indicated by the `deprecated`_ directive:

 .. code-block:: rst